Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Prerequisites

 Many classical information-theoretical concepts generalize to quantum information theory.
-In this subsection, we review the background from Shannon entropy to von Neumann entropy and then define Rényi entropy.
-Von Neumann entropy is a link between classical and quantum information theories.
-Rényi entropy further generalizes von Neumann entropy.
+In this subsection, we review the background of Shannon and Rényi entropies.
 Shannon information theory \cite{6773024} is necessary to understand one of the main results regarding polymatroid and entropic worst-case size bounds for conjunctive queries \cite{10.1145/2220357.2220363}.
 Because Shannon entropy can be viewed as a classical special case of Rényi entropy $H_{\alpha}$, when $\alpha = 1$, we denote Shannon entropy as $H_{1}$.

-\begin{definition}[Shannon entropy] Let $X$ be a discrete random variable obtaining values in set $\mathcal{X}$ and distributed by probability distribution $p \colon \mathcal{X} \to [0, 1]$.
+\begin{definition}[Shannon entropy] Let $X$ be a discrete random variable obtaining values in the set $\mathcal{X}$ and distributed by the probability distribution $p \colon \mathcal{X} \to [0, 1]$.
 The Shannon entropy is defined

 \end{definition}

 Conditional Shannon entropy is needed to encode functional dependencies.

 \begin{definition}[Conditional Shannon entropy and chain rule] Let $X$ and $Y$ be discrete random variables obtaining values in sets $\mathcal{X}$ and $\mathcal{Y}$.
 The conditional Shannon entropy is defined as